Skip to content

 • predator_population: Int64

-This is important because it gives the export and UI layers a consistent typed structure even before any ticks have executed.
+This guarantees a consistent typed structure for the export and UI layers before any ticks have executed.

 Export Layer